Website: http://www.meganrecords.com/

 Megan Records has been a professional editor for over 15 years.
 She edits most types of fiction, but particularly loves romance, mysteries, and YA.
 Editing isn’t just about fixing—it’s about learning what you’re doing right, where you can improve, and how you can grow as a writer.
 Through developmental and line editing, Megan helps authors make their stories shine!

 She has a M.S. in Publishing and worked at Kensington Publishing.
 She ALSO has (sometimes crippling) imposter syndrome and a serious addiction to the em dash.
-When not editing, you can find her singing rather loudly to a variety of music, trying to convince herself to exercise, and drinking copious amounts of tea.
+When not editing, you can find her singing rather loudly to a variety of music and drinking copious amounts of tea.

 Pronouns: She/Her